Schievel1/rmk/docs/docs/main/docs/configuration/input_device/pmw33xx.md

 # spi.tx_dma = "DMA_CH2" # omit for nrf52
 # spi.rx_dma = "DMA_CH3" # omit for nrf52

+# STM32 pins do not implement the Wait trait, therefore this has no effect.
+# For STM32 you could use ExitInput and configure in Rust.
 motion = "PIN_20" # Optional.
 If omitted, the sensor is polled.

+# how often the sensor sends reports to the computer
 report_hz = 125 # Optional: Report rate in Hz

 cpi = 1600